autocorr/faust_line_imaging/docs/source/environment.rst

 Next steps
 ----------
 Congratulations!
-Now that the environment is setup, please now refer to the :doc:`quick-start guide <quickstart>` or click the "Next" button for instructions on running the pipeline.
+Now that the environment is setup, please now refer to the :doc:`User Guide <userguide>` or click the "Next" button for instructions on running the pipeline.